Azure/AppService/_posts/2021-10-26-Diagnostic-Tools-for-ASP-NET-Core-Linux-apps-are-now-publicly-available.md

 These tools enable you to self-diagnose your apps to identify if application code is contributing to the problem.

+ > This tools are enabled with the **latest Azure App Service platform update (96)**.
+To check the current platform version for you linux app, please check the environment variable **PLATFORM_VERSION** from the [kudu console](https://docs.microsoft.com/azure/app-service/resources-kudu) for your app.

 ## Collection in Diagnose and Solve

 To access these new capabilities on your .NET Core apps hosted in Linux, navigate to the **Diagnose and Solve** Blade - > **Diagnostics Tools** and select either **Collect .NET Profiler Trace** or **Collect Memory Dump**.